tbrowder/Raku-Advent/tbrowder.md

     $ cat /etc/profile
     pathA:pathB:pathC

-Standard new user files in `/etc/skel` are also modified accordingly.
-Missing files are also added to correct the long-standing lack of a reliable graphical login solution for path setting, at least for the Mate deskstop:
+Standard new user files in `/etc/skel` are okay as they are.
+But a missing file is added to correct the long-standing lack of a reliable graphical login solution for path setting, at least for the Mate deskstop:

     # existing files NOT modified:
     /etc/skel/.bash_logout